 Psalm 46 – Confident in God’s Protection and Power

-The title of this Psalm is, To the Chief Musician.
+The title of this psalm is To the Chief Musician.
 A Psalm of the sons of Korah.
 A Song for Alamoth.
-“An ode upon Alamoth, or concerning the virgins: possibly meaning a choir of singing girls” (Clarke).
-Spurgeon wondered if Alamoth referred to a high-pitched stringed instrument as suggested by 1 Chronicles 15:20.
+“An ode upon Alamoth, or concerning the virgins: possibly meaning a choir of singing girls.”
+(Adam Clarke) Spurgeon wondered if Alamoth referred to a high-pitched stringed instrument as suggested by 1 Chronicles 15:20.

 “Comment on this great song of confidence seems almost unnecessary so powerfully has it taken hold on the heart of humanity, and so perfectly does it set forth the experience of trusting souls in all ages and tumultuous times.”
 (G. Campbell Morgan)